Portuguese cellist and conductor Vasco Ferrão was

 He is currently pursuing his studies at the

-and is a Guildhall Music Trust scholarship holder.
+and Louise Hopkins and is a Guildhall Music Trust scholarship holder.

 Highlights for the current and next seasons